 working with other organization such as myeloma and lymphoma association can be very useful.

 People can be given the web site address or printed copy of information in their own languages.

-Production of videos regarding induvidual disease and provide guidence and support in a way patients and their relatives can understand throughout their illness, from both doctors and clinical nurse specialist perspectives sharing the experiences and tales.
+Plan for production of videos regarding individual disease and provide guidance and support in such a way patients and their relatives can understand throughout their illness, from doctors and clinical nurse specialist perspectives and sharing the experiences.